pearsedoolin/covpy/README.md

+# covpy

-# covpy - A package for getting daily covid19 confirmed cases and deaths
+A package for getting daily covid19 confirmed cases and death.
+See this [example](./covpy_example.ipynb) to get started.